Denali National Park Travel Guide + 14 Things To Do In Denali

 Fast forward a few years and I’ve now visited several times, but nonetheless, I feel like I’ve barely scratched the surface.
 So, without getting too carried away, here is a quick Denali Travel Guide, including the 15 best things to do in Denali.

-August 24, 2021 update: The Denali National Park Road is now closed at mile 42 by Polychrome Pass due to a landslide.
-The park road will remain closed beyond mile 42 for the remainder of the 2021 season.
+April 2023 update: The Denali National Park Road has been closed at mile 42 by Polychrome Pass due to a landslide since August 2021.
+The park road will remain closed beyond mile 42 for the remainder of the 2024 season.
 Read more about it in this article on Anchorage Daily News or on the National Park Service website.

 Start planning your Alaska adventure here: The Ultimate Alaska Travel Guide

 Need Travel Insurance and Evacuation Services for Alaska?